zainepils/icloud-photos-export-fix/README.md

 # iCloud Photos Export – Date Fixer

-This tool fixes incorrect or missing "Date Taken" metadata in Apple iCloud photo exports by restoring the original capture timestamps from Apple’s metadata files.
+Apple’s iCloud photo exports often lose or corrupt the original “Date Taken” metadata, causing photos to appear in the wrong order or wrong year when imported into other apps.

+This tool fixes that problem by reading Apple’s own metadata files and restoring the correct capture timestamps directly into each photo and video.
+It safely rebuilds accurate EXIF data so your library sorts correctly in any photo manager, including Immich, Lightroom, and Photos.

-It is designed for large libraries and safely processes tens of thousands of photos.
+Designed for large libraries, it processes tens of thousands of files reliably while keeping the original media untouched.

 ---